hasibulhasan1542/Obsidian/Bangladesh/43 BCS.md

 #### **a) Geographical Location of Bangladesh**

 Bangladesh is situated in the north-eastern part of South Asia.
-Its specific geographical coordinates are between **20°34' and 26°38' North latitude** and between **88°01' and 92°41' East longitude**.
+Its specific geographical coordinates are between <font color="#ffff00">20°34' and 26°38' North latitude</font> and between 88°01' and 92°41' East longitude.

 Its location is defined by its neighbors and coastline:
 *   It is bordered by **India** on the west, north, and east.